Information About the Library - Library Policy Statements

 No start-up discs or software from outside the library are permitted.

-A patron borrowing a laptop is required to present a valid Brigham City Library card AND picture ID.
+A patron borrowing a laptop is required to present a valid Brigham City Library card AND current picture ID.
 The patron must leave his/her picture ID at the circulation desk while using the laptop and it is his/her responsibility to pick it up at the desk at the time he/she returns the laptop.
 There are no exceptions to this agreement unless approved by the Library Director.

 Patrons must have previously agreed to and signed the Laptop loan police, or for patrons ages 14-17 a parent/guardian must have previously agreed to and signed the Laptop Loan Agreement granting their teen permission to check out a laptop.
 Parents are responsible for any replacement or maintenance cost incurred by their teen.